 Maryland: Thank Your Lawmakers for Protecting Animals in 2017!

-The Maryland General Assembly recently adjourned for the year, but not before passing a host of important animal welfare legislation!
-Now, these bills need Governor Larry Hogan's signature in order to become law:
+Maryland's legislative session recently adjourned for the year, but not before the General Assembly passed—and Governor Hogan signed—a host of important animal welfare legislation!
+These bills include:

 • S.B.
 573/H.B.
 334: Lowers the commercial dog breeder licensure threshold from 15 to six dogs so puppy mills cannot go undetected and unaddressed.